 The House of Commons Transport Select Committee has recently published its findings on rail franchising.
 Click here – it has a lot to say about the role of Network Rail and the individual franchises (eg Arriva & Northern Rail), and a lot to say about what customers ought to be able to expect…

 These are now available from Northern Rail conductors on Hope Valley Line trains.

-Greater Manchester Wayfarers cost £12; concessionary price is £6.00, and is for children aged 5 – 15, over 60s (proof of age may be required) and Derbyshire Gold Card holders.
+GREATER MANCHESTER WAYFARER TICKETS cost £13; concessionary price is £8.00, and for children aged 5 – 15 is £6.50 .
+There is a group rate of £26 – up to 2 adults and 2 children.
+Children must be aged under 16.
+Proof of age may be required.
 Tickets are valid on the day of purchase, after 9.30 am, Mon -Fri or any time Sat / Sun.
 GM Wayfarers may be used for train / bus / Metrolink-tram travel around Greater Manchester, to Manchester Airport, and parts of Cheshire, Derbyshire, Lancashire, Staffordshire – but not Sheffield.
 Tickets may be bought up to 3 days in advance from TFGM approved outlets, and conditions of use may vary.

-Detailed information, including maps and timetables, and Conditions of use, are available from the appropriate websites.
+Detailed information, including maps and timetables, and conditions of use, are available from the website.